Economics Department Faculty and Staff

 Here at Wake Forest, he has taught Introduction to Economics, Micro I, and American Economic Development.
 His training and research interests are geared toward Industrial Organization with a specific emphasis on the airline industry.

-John and his wife Laurie (’95) live in Oak Ridge with their daughters Audrey, Sadie, Nora, and Lucy (pictured) and son Duncan.
+John and his wife Laurie (’95) live in Oak Ridge with their children Audrey, Sadie, Nora, Lucy and Duncan.

 B.A.- Cambridge University